Chapter 14 BWV 199 Mein Herze schwimmt im Blut

 Most recitatives as short as that which follows have syntactic functions e.g. Jesus spake to Simon.
 Here we are told that following these moments of remorse, appropriate words will ensue; in fact we shall be hearing them in the next movement.
 The astute singer however, may notice that the first phrase is almost identical to that which begins the cantata.
 Even as the voice of penitence speaks, there is a musical echo of the torments of the heart swimming in blood.
 The shading and pointing of these conjoined moments requires subtle interpretation.

 With no choir available, Bach had to find an alternative way of presenting the chorale.
-He could, of course, have dispensed with it entirely as he did in some of the later solo cantatas for alto, but at this stage a chorale seems to have been considered an indispensible part of the work.
-Often its function was summative or reflective, a moment to pause and consider the message of the work before the sermon.
+He could, of course, have dispensed with it entirely as he did in some of the later solo cantatas for alto, but at this stage a chorale seems to have been considered an indispensable part of the work.
+Often its function was summative or reflective, a moment to pause and consider the cantata's message prior to the sermon.
 But here it carries the message directly from the penitent to the Saviour----as we distressed children cast away the most hidden and terrifying of our sins, we find our salvation through Your own agonies.
 A well-known chorale melody is a clearly an appropriate way of delivering this message to the congregation.

 This movement provides us with an excellent example of the subtlety of Bach′s word setting.
 The distressed child calls to Christ through the miasma of sin, misdemeanour and failure that surrounds him.
 But salvation is accessible only through Christ′s wounds.
 Above a treading continuo, the pure voice carrying the chorale melody suggests the latter, the busy semi-quaver obbligato line the former.
 Furthermore, Bach has developed the viola melody directly from the chorale; a glance at the opening phrase of each reveals their congruence.